ZurichRain/AGI-Hallucination/README.md

 </div></br>

-Nowadays, we defined hallucinations as ___model outputs that do not align with the contemporary empirical realities of our current world.___
+Nowadays, we defined hallucinations as: ___model outputs that do not align with the contemporary empirical realities of our current world.___
 - Definition for AGI Hallucination
   - Conflict in Intrinsic Knowledge of Models
   - Factual Conflict in Information Forgetting and Updating